-To raise meat rabbits economically, growth rate is very important.
+Growth rate is very important if you want to raise meat rabbits economically.
 Rabbits from good meat lines give you more meat in less time on less feed.
-Some show rabbits take forever to grow and eat a ton.
+In my experience, rabbits from show lines or non-selective breeding grow slowly.

 Quality breeding stock from thrifty lines quickly pay for themselves in feed savings alone.
 Purchase rabbits from a breeder who keeps good records.
 If they can’t tell you what their kits weigh at 8 weeks, look elsewhere.
-I prefer kits to weigh about 4 pounds at 8 weeks.
-At minimum they should weigh 5 pounds by 10-12 weeks.
+Ideally, kits should weigh about 4 pounds at 8 weeks, but 5 pounds by 10-12 weeks is an acceptable place to start.

 Good Meat Rabbit Bloodlines

 Don’t make the mistake of adding large boned rabbits (such as Flemish Giants) to your breeding program to try to increase growth rates.
-If you do, you may get 5# fryers at 8 weeks, but they will have hardly any meat on their huge frames.
-They’ll eat you out of house and home before they have enough meat to justify butchering at 5-6 months old.
+If you do, you may get 5# fryers at 8 weeks, but they’ll eat you out of house and home before they have enough meat on their huge frames to justify butchering at 5-6 months old.
 Remember, rabbits grow bone before they put on meat.

 Meat Rabbit Growth Rate Chart